depscloud/deps.cloud/content/en/docs/architecture.md

 However, when working with folks in the open source community, it's hard to find people with prior experience on graph databases.
 Most people are still more familiar with things like [MySQL](https://www.mysql.com/) or [MongoDB](https://www.mongodb.com/).

-Knowing that this layer of the stack was likely to be swapped out with Company X's preferred store, I wanted it to be pluggable.
+Knowing this layer of the stack was likely to be swapped out with Company X's preferred store, I wanted it to be pluggable.
-So the first implementation was done on top of a SQL system.
+So the first implementation was on top of an SQL system.
-From there, a simple service interface was born.
+From there, we were able to extract a simple service interface.
 This makes it easy to swap the storage technology out for different solutions.

 For more information on the data layer, see the [Data Model](/docs/data-model/) documentation.